Sometimes the best innovations aren’t new, they’re borrowed

 Nightclubs in the UK have been struggling for years, with three closing each month and seven out of ten running at a loss.

-To keep their business alive, Manchester’s XLR night club borrowed and adapted a single radical idea from the restaurant industry: BYOB.
+To keep their business alive, Manchester’s XLR night club borrowed and adapted an idea from the restaurant industry: BYOB.

 You bring your own booze, they keep it safe in a locker, and you drink it when you want.

-1. Women don’t have to second-guess what’s in their glass.
+1. Women don’t have to second-guess what’s in their glass (drink spiking has become a big problem).

-2. Clubbers can afford to come because they aren't forced to pay for high priced drinks.
+2. Clubbers can afford to go out because they aren't forced to pay for high priced drinks (a major factor turning people away).

 Entry tickets to the club increased slightly from £5 to £10 as the trade off, but the overall savings and increased trust in what people were drinking more than compensated.
 Opening night with the new BYOB model quickly sold out.